kanzitelli/rnn-starter/README.md

 npx pod-install
 ```

-3. Rename the app using [react-native-rename](https://github.com/junedomingo/react-native-rename) if needed.
-If you do so, don't forget to run `npx pod-install` when the process is finished.
-Also keep in mind that bundle identifier must be valid for both platforms or change it manually.

-4. Run it!
+3. Run it!
 ```bash
 yarn ios
 yarn android
 ```

+If you would like to rename the app, you can use [react-native-rename](https://github.com/junedomingo/react-native-rename).
+Don't forget to run `npx pod-install` after the process is finished.
+Also keep in mind that bundle identifier must be valid for both platforms or change it manually.

-<b>NOTE:</b> If you are planning to add Expo modules, please use [expo-cli](https://docs.expo.io/workflow/expo-cli/), so they are compatible with each other.
+NOTE: If you are planning to add Expo modules, please use [expo-cli](https://docs.expo.io/workflow/expo-cli/), so they are compatible with each other.

 ## 📖 What's inside
 - [Expo Unimodules](https://github.com/expo/expo) - universal set of amazing libraries which are needed for every app.